va7deo/zerowing/README.md

 ### H/V Adjustments

 - There are two H/V toggles, H/V-sync positioning adjust and H/V-sync width adjust.
 Positioning will move the display for centering on CRT display.
-The sync width adjust can be used to for sync issues (rolling) without modifying the video timings.
+The sync width adjust can be used to for sync issues (rolling, flagging etc) without modifying the video timings.

 ### Scandoubler Options